 - Ask a ton of questions.

 Invariably, there will always be questions that need answering that isn’t addressed in the contract.
 Sometimes, asking these questions can also mean a difference between protection for you, or a lawsuit.
-The more questions you can ask, the higher the probability that you can protect yourself against the unknown factors that may work against your favour.
+The more questions you can ask, the higher the probability that you can protect yourself against the unknown factors that may work in your favour.
 Some questions can include:-

 - When is the payment due?